JoannickGardize/SharkECS/README.md

 The full and runnable code of this example can be found [here](https://github.com/JoannickGardize/SharkECS/tree/main/src/test/java/com/sharkecs/example)

+## Entity references

+`EntityManager#reference(int)` allows to creates safe references of entities, properly cleared when the referenced entity is removed.

 ## Priority management

 You may want a specific execution order of your systems (or any sequentially executed elements: Processor, Initializable, Configurator...).